Supermagnum/Nemabox/README.md

 A aluminium insert that fits 2x NEMA 23 steppers + worm gears.
 Those are very nice for a azimuth and elevation antenna rotor as no brakes are required.

+The insert measures height 171,with 120 ,  depth 207 mm.

 It contains technical drawings for a sturdy aluminium insert that fits a Waterproof ABS box made by Fibox.

 Its Product nbr: is 5330372 EAN: 6418074005540 http://www.fibox.com/catalog/135/product/862/5330372_ENG3.html